 It was the biggest crowd I'd been in since comic con in San Diego.

 This young woman began a fan dance directly in front of me (Mike took this photo as we walked towards him).

-There was of course an amazing bonsai display.
-I don't garden and I kill most housplants, so bonsai is nothing short of a magic trick to me.
+There was, of course, an amazing bonsai display.
+I don't garden and I kill most houseplants, so bonsai is nothing short of a magic trick to me.

 This seems to be an ancient Samurai warrior.

-And an interesting looking warrior's mask and helmut.
+And an interesting looking warrior's mask and helmet.

 Phoebe and Chloe are standing in the crowd while we all decide what kind of interesting Japanese food to try.
 We needed Chloe to guide us as she was familiar with all of it (her best friend in San Diego is Chinese and her family has served her a huge variety of Asian foods).

 After eating Mike, Naomi and Oscar found some shade on the edge of the crowd (Just a note: Naomi is not a 10 yr old giant and Oscar isn't a teacup chihuahua, our camera has oddly distorted this photo to make Naomi look huge and Oscar tiny).

 On our way out we caught one final performance.
 This one was more traditional.

 Chloe has also been working on a mutant piñata for the show next week.